Werner Villinger: Action T4

 Under the Germany's Nazi regime of the 1930s and '40s, Villinger acted as an expert in the government's T-4 Euthanasia Program.

 On Social Welfare Education Day 1934, Villinger gave a speech on sterilization and described the reaction, fears and resistance of the boys involved.

 Post-war

 Villinger attended the U.S. White House Conference on Children and Youth.
 In 1951, he became co-chairman of the WFMH Health and Human Relations Conference at Hiddesen-near-Detmold.
 In 1952, he was a member of a WFMH group on Educating the Public whose Annual Conference met in Brussels.
 In 1952, he was elected president of the German Association for Child and Youth Psychiatry, and in 1954 became the head of the medical department of Philipps University of Marburg.

-In 1961, the German Federal Authorities announced their intent to try Villinger for his actions under the Nazi regime, but before he was brought to trial Villinger threw himself to his death off a mountain top near Innsbruck.
+In 1961, the German Federal Authorities announced their intent to try Villinger for his actions under the Nazi regime.
+Before he could be tried, however, Villinger threw himself to his death off a mountain top near Innsbruck.